April 16 is

 Advance care planning is making decisions about the type of care you’d

-like if you were unable to speak for yourself, documented using an advance
+like if you were ever unable to speak for yourself.
+It’s

-directive.
-To put it simply, an advance directive states which medical
+Your Life, Your Plan.
+To put it simply, an advance directive states which medical interventions

 End-stage condition: a progressive state caused by injury, disease, or illness.
 A person suffers